Rishikeshkapse/AR-Project-using-patch-editor-/README.md

 # AR-Project-using-patch-editor-
-By using the Meta spark studio i create my first AR project which is (Face filter)
+By using Meta Spark Studio, I created my first AR project, which is a face filter.